Typically, a Spree::Order has one or multiple payments associated with it.

 $40, they need to use two payment methods in order to pay for the order: the

-payment method and one of the other available payment
+Spree::StoreCredit payment method and one of the other available payment

 methods.

-can have one of the following payment_state
+A Spree::Order can have one of the following payment_states:

 The following is a list of the available payment states:

-: This state indicates that a payment on the order is required.
+balance_due: This state indicates that a payment on the order is required.

-: This state indicates that the most recent payment for the order
+The order's payment_total value is less than its total value.failed: This state indicates that the most recent payment for the order

-: This state indicates that the order has been paid for in excess
+failed.credit_owed: This state indicates that the order has been paid for in excess

-: This state indicates that the order has been paid for in full and no
+The order's payment_total value is greater than its total value.paid: This state indicates that the order has been paid for in full and no

-: This state indicates that the order has been canceled.
+credited is owed.void: This state indicates that the order has been canceled.
 No credit is

-owed, no balance is due, and the order has not been paid for.For more information about Spree::Payment
+owed, no balance is due, and the order has not been paid for.For more information about Spree::Payments and the Solidus payments system,

 see the